Honk

 - 1970's "Don't Take Anything (You Don't Need)" b/w "Love Machine" (Amaret catalog number 45-123)

 The same year high school buddy/film producer Jim MacGillivray hired the band to provide incidental music for a surf film he'd produced with partner Freeman.
 I've never seen the film, but Freeman and Greg MacGillivray's documentary "Five Summer Stories" is supposedly the ultimate surfer flick.
-Reporetedly paid $1,500 for their work, the accompanying soundtrack album briefly turned the Laguna Beach, California-based band Honk into pseudo-stars.
+Reportedly paid $1,500 for their work, the accompanying soundtrack album briefly turned the Laguna Beach, California-based band Honk into pseudo-stars.

 Released by the small Hollywood-based Granite label, 1972's "The Original Sound Track from Five Summer Stories" was a major surprise to my ears.
-Based on the the brief descriptions I'd read and knowing it was related to a surfer flick, I was expecting to hear a throwaway set of surfer instrumental - kind of a low-tech Ventures-styled offering.
+Based on the brief descriptions I'd read and knowing it was related to a surfer flick, I was expecting to hear a throwaway set of surfer instrumental - kind of a low-tech Ventures-styled offering.
 Sure, there were several surf-styled instrumentals including "Blue of Your Backdrop" and "Pipeline Sequence", but the album was way more than that.
 With all of the members contributing material, this may have been billed as a soundtrack, but for all intents and purposes it was a regular rock album.
 True, exemplified by tracks like "Blue of Your Backdrop" and "Brad and David's Theme" there were lots of brief instrumental interludes and it wasn't the most coherent album you've ever heard and stylistically it was all over the map.
 In spite of those flaws it somehow managed to latch onto that early-1970s Southern California vibe that people longingly dream about.
 Wish I could explain it better, but even the throwaway cover art captured the vibe.
 Bottom line is this was another album that was far better than any description I could give it.

 "The Original Sound Track From Five Summer Stories" track listing: